Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Learn Binary Number System-2.

-Please go through the earlier Articles before continuing. . .
+Please refer to the earlier Articles before continuing.

 We will bring forward the result of the Decimal (Base 10) Number 255 converted to Binary for a closer look at these two numbers: 11111111.

-Later, programming language like Assembly Language was developed using Mnemonics (8-bit based binary instructions) like ADD, MOV, POP, etc. Present-day Compilers for high-level languages are developed using Assembly Language.
+Later, programming languages like Assembly Language were developed using Mnemonics (8-bit based binary instructions) like ADD, MOV, POP, etc. Present-day Compilers for high-level languages are developed using Assembly Language.
 A new number system was devised to write binary numbers in short form.

 Octal Number System.